 Housing in Saskatoon is very affordable compared to many other Canadian cities.
 Saskatoon also has a bus service with many routes throughout the city travelling to and from the campus.

-As an exchange student, you'll be required to purchase international health and emergency insurance before coming to Canada.
+As an exchange student, you will be required to purchase international health and emergency insurance before coming to Canada.

 Saskatchewan provincial health coverage